Matt Hardy: Version 1 gimmick and feud with Kane (2002–2004)

 At the beginning of 2002, it seemed Team Xtreme had patched things up.
-After the brand extension, however, Matt was relegated to Heat while Jeff wrestled on the main show, Raw.
+After the brand extension (where the Hardy Boyz were drafted to the Raw brand), however, Matt was relegated to Heat while Jeff wrestled on the main show, Raw.
 On the August 12 episode of Raw, Hardy turned heel by attacking Jeff during Jeff's match against Rob Van Dam, because Hardy was frustrated at not receiving a match against Van Dam for the number one contendership for the Intercontinental Championship.
-A short time later, Hardy joined the SmackDown! roster, and began dubbing himself "Matt Hardy: Version 1", complete with a "version 1" hand signal.
-Hardy defeated The Undertaker on the September 12 and October 3 episodes of the show, due to interference from Brock Lesnar.
+A short time later, Hardy joined the SmackDown! brand, and began dubbing himself "Matt Hardy: Version 1", complete with a "version 1" hand signal.
+Hardy defeated The Undertaker on the September 12 and October 3 episodes of SmackDown!, due to interference from Brock Lesnar.

 Along with his Mattitude Follower Shannon Moore in his corner, 2003 began with Hardy frantically trying to lose weight to get under the 215 lb weight limit to compete for the Cruiserweight Championship.
-After just barely making weight, Hardy defeated Billy Kidman at No Way Out to win the Cruiserweight title.
-At WrestleMania XIX, he successfully defended it against Rey Mysterio.
+After just barely making weight, Hardy defeated Billy Kidman at No Way Out on February 23 to win the Cruiserweight Championship.
+At WrestleMania XIX on March 30, he successfully defended it against Rey Mysterio.
 Hardy lost the Cruiserweight Championship to Mysterio in the main event of the June 5 episode of SmackDown! - the first and only time a Cruiserweight Championship match main evented a show.

-After dropping the Cruiserweight Championship, Hardy briefly feuded with Eddie Guerrero, but was unsuccessful in capturing Guerrero's United States Championship or WWE Tag Team Championship.
+After losing the Cruiserweight Championship, Hardy set his sights on the newly reinstated United States Championship, competing in the inaugural tournament for it.
+He defeated Rikishi in the first round of the tournament but lost to Chris Benoit in the semifinals.
+He then feuded with Eddie Guerrero who won the championship, but was defeated on the October 2 edition of SmackDown!.
 The Mattitude faction then expanded to include Crash Holly as Moore's "Moore-on" (apprentice).
-He later disbanded the group in November and returned to Raw in order to be able to travel and work with his then girlfriend Lita, who just returned from an injury.
+Hardy and Moore would also challenge Eddie and Chavo Guerrero for the WWE Tag Team Championship, but were unsuccessful.
+He later disbanded the Mattitude Followers group in November and returned to the Raw brand in order to be able to travel and work with his then girlfriend Lita, who just returned from an injury.
 On his first night back, he turned on Lita in storyline after teasing a proposal to her.
-He defeated Christian, who was vying for Lita's affections, on the following edition of Raw.
+He defeated Christian, who was vying for Lita's affections, on the December 1 episode of Raw.

-In April 2004, Hardy saved Lita from getting attacked by Kane, turning face for the first time since 2002.
-Hardy defeated Kane in a no disqualification match at Vengeance, but lost a "Till Death To Us Part" match against Kane at SummerSlam, resulting in Lita being forced to marry Kane.
+On the April 19, 2004 episode of Raw, Hardy saved Lita from getting attacked by Kane, turning face in the process.
+Hardy defeated Kane in a no disqualification match at Vengeance on July 11, but lost a "Till Death To Us Part" match against Kane at SummerSlam on August 15, resulting in Lita being forced to marry Kane.
 On the August 23 episode of Raw, Hardy was chokeslamed off the stage by Kane during the wedding.
 Hardy then spent almost a year off from wrestling due to a severe knee injury.